On Completeness-aware Concept-Based Explanations in Deep Neural Networks: Discovering Completeness-aware Interpretable Concepts

 By adding the regularization term to \eqref{eq:opt_con}, the final objective becomes

-for which we use stochastic gradient descent to optimize.
-Since only concept vectors $\con_{1:m}$, and the mapping function $g$ (which we set as a two layer NN) is optimized in the process, the optimization process converges much faster compared to training the model from scratch.
+for which we use stochastic gradient descent to optimize variables $\con_{1:m}, g$ jointly.
+When the optimization converges, $g$ is a (local) optimal value given $\con_{1:m}$.
+Since only concept vectors $\con_{1:m}$, and the mapping function $g$ is optimized in the process, the optimization process converges much faster compared to training the model from scratch.
+The computational cost for discovering concepts and calculating conceptSHAP is about 3 hours for AwA dataset and less than 20 minutes for the toy dataset and IMDB, using a single 1080 Ti GPU, which can be further accelerated with parallelism.
+The choice of which layer to apply $h_y, g$ and the corresponding architecture are further discussed in the appendix.